junxit/us-congress-bills-114/metadata.md

 - 2015-07-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 161.
 - 2015-07-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6085-6086; text as passed Senate: CR S6085-6086)
 - 2015-07-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6085-6086; text as passed Senate: CR S6085-6086)
+- 2015-07-29 — Message on Senate action sent to the House.
+- 2015-07-29 — Received in the House.
+- 2015-07-29 — Referred to the House Committee on Natural Resources.